Avarel/ert-concierge/PAYLOAD.md

     -   `desc: string`: Reason that the server failed to understand the payload.
 -   `GROUP_ALREADY_CREATED`
     -   Fired in response to `GROUP_CREATE`.
-    -   `group: string`: The name of the group already created.
+    -   `name: string`: The name of the group already created.
+    -   `nickname: string | undefined`: THe nickname of the group.
+    -   `owner_uuid: string`: The UUID of the group's owner.
+    -   `subscribers: string[]`: The UUIDs of the subscribers.
 -   `NO_SUCH_NAME`
     -   In response to `MESSAGE`.
     -   Fired when the `target` field points to a name, but the name is not found in the namespace.